AjayKumar049/GithubProfilefinder-API/README.md

 <li>Enter your GitHub ID in the input field provided</li>
 <li>Click the "Search" button</li>
 <li>After clicking, it will display:
-  Total number of repositories
+  Total number of repositories,
-  Joined date
+  Joined date, and
   Location</li>

 ## Tech Stack